How to Sell Land on Facebook Marketplace - Listing a Property For Sale

-Tip: Download Facebook’s Messenger application on a smartphone if you have one.
-This will allow you to respond quickly even if you’re on the go.
+Tip: Download the Facebook Messenger app on a smartphone if you have one.
+With the messenger app on your phone, Facebook makes it easy to respond quickly even if you’re on the go.
 Any response - even just to say you’ll answer their question in detail later - helps to build trust with your buyer.

 Some buyers may ask for a phone number to call you about your listing.
 It’s OK to provide this if you’re comfortable.
 If you don’t like taking calls from unknown numbers, you can reply with something like ‘Certainly, may I ask what phone number you’ll be calling from?’

 Posting land for sale on Facebook Marketplace is free.
 If you want your ad to be seen by even more people, Facebook gives you the option to boost your listing for a price.
-The main advantage of this is that your ad will be shown in other parts of Facebook such as News Feed.
+The main advantage of this is that Facebook will show your ad in other places such as News Feed.
 That means your ad can be seen by people even if they are not browsing Marketplace listings.

-So, should you boost your listing?
-You certainly can if your budget allows and you want your listing to gain more attention.
+So, should you boost your ad?
+You certainly can if your budget allows and you want your listing to promote your property.
 But the additional views you’ll get will be within a relatively short time period.

 Seller badges - your reputation precedes you

 Facebook Marketplace recognizes sellers who follow best practices by awarding badges.
-The two that are most relevant for getting real estate sold are the Very Responsive and Highly Rated badges.
+The two that are most relevant for real estate sales are the Very Responsive and Highly Rated badges.